Devil Pray: Recording and composition

 "Devil Pray" was written and produced by Madonna, Avicii, DJ Dahi and Michael Diamonds, with additional writing done by Savan Kotecha, Carl Falk, Rami Yacoub and Arash Pournouri.
 Avicii and Falk were also responsible for providing keyboards and programming, with Falk also providing guitars.
 Additional recording and mixing was done by Angie Teo, while Demacio "Demo" Castellon was the song's engineer and mixer.
-"Devil Pray" has been described as a "moody mid-tempo semi-acoustic pop", techno-folk, "lite-EDM" and "acoustic guitar-with-electro-cowboy" song with a "woozy" house beat about overcoming addiction, with a more "country-tinged" and "folksy" style in comparison to other tracks on the album.
+"Devil Pray" has been described as a "moody mid-tempo semi-acoustic pop", techno-folk, "lite-EDM" and "acoustic guitar-with-electro-cowboy" song about overcoming addiction, with a more "country-tinged" and "folksy" style in comparison to other tracks on the album.
 Critics found similarities between the song and Madonna's own single "Don't Tell Me" (2000) for its "country-pop elements" and the traditional folk song "The House of the Rising Sun", due to its "bluesy-vibe".

 "Devil Pray" brings Madonna "as a devoted disciple, drawn to a darker kind of prayer", as noted by The Quietus's Amy Pettifer, and its story deals with sin, temptation and deliverance.
 The song starts with hand claps and guitar, "whose country edge is [...] characteristic of Swedish producer Avicii's own output", claimed Pettifer.
 The chorus contains "an intoned, warning list of narcotic distractions" that "offer brief relief", as she sings, "And we can do drugs, and we can smoke weed, and we can drink whiskey  /  Yeah, we can get high, and we can get stoned  /  And we can sniff glue, and we can do E, and we can drop acid."

 During the second verse, Madonna "seems to understand her own spiritual plight when she sings [...], 'Mother Mary, can't you [help] me? / 'Cause I've gone astray / All the angels that were around me / Have all flown away'," before warning, "Lucifer is near".
 Later, she advises that although providing brief relief, the use of those drugs will not provide any positive effect on the user, warning, "Yeah, we can run and we can hide / But we won't find the answers" and invite them to "get help" for making the "devil pray".
 Then, a "pitched down" voice joins in a "plea for [her] soul to be saved".
 As she sings, "Ooh, save my soul, save my soul, save my / Devil's here to fool ya", a "bed of throaty, orgasmic samples rises in the mix", and "a hundred tiny Madonna-voices in coital abyss."